ocelotsloth/nflscores/README.md

 ## Usage

 Simply type `nflscores` after installing the binary.
-If somebody actually sees this project and would like me to write better documentation, open an issue.
-I'd be happy to write something if it would actually be of use.
+To bring up the help message.

 ## Architecture